Toshiyuki Toyonaga

 Toshiyuki Toyonaga (豊永 利行, Toyonaga Toshiyuki) is a Japanese actor and singer.
 He began working on television and stage as a child actor.
 He currently works with the Super Eccentric Theater Inc. He played Mikado Ryugamine in Durarara!!, Yuri Katsuki in Yuri on Ice, Shun Matsuoka in Kimi to Boku, Hideyoshi Nagachika in Tokyo Ghoul, Yuuki Tenpouin in Code:Breaker, Mahiro Fuwa in Blast of Tempest, Takeru Totsuka in Kamigami no Asobi, and Goshi Kaneshiro in B-Project.

-As a singer, Toyanaga released a series of indie singles and released his first album, Music of the Entertainment, on April 28, 2014.
+As a singer, Toyonaga released a series of indie singles and released his first album, Music of the Entertainment, on April 28, 2014.
 He later debuted on a major label with the single "Reason" on December 16, 2014, as the theme song to the game Durarara!!
 Relay.

 Biography

 Toyonaga was born in Hachiōji, Tokyo.